SparkPost/support-docs/articles/user-guide/subaccounts.md

 * Set up their own sending domains via the API
 * Get raw message event data via the API
 * View and manage the suppression list via the API​
+* Set up their own webhook via the API

 ### Use Cases